ocarolino/SalamandraRadio/README.md

 # Getting Started
 You can download the latest release, unzip and open Salamandra.exe.
 There's no need for installation or extra configurations.

-We don't have a tutorial yet, but Salamandra is designed to be intuitive, with all relevant functions written in a clear manner.
+We have a [Getting Started tutorial](Docs/Getting Started.md) where you can see an overview of Salamandra features.
+But even for functionalities not explained yet, Salamandra is designed to be intuitive, with all relevant functions written in a clear manner.
 You can also put the cursor on top of any option and read an explanation of what it does.

 # Screenshots